shrugalic/wordle_helper/ideas.md

 Wordle helper ideas:
 --------------------
 - Try more strategies with auto-play
+- Look at failures of certain strategies
+  - Many are suboptimal when 4 characters are known, and there are multiple options for the remaining characters
+- Allow specifying multiple strategies (fallback)
+- Combine "most unplayed characters" with other strategies, such as "least possible words left after guess"
 - Store results of some calculations to not repeat them every time
-- Implement strategy that starts with a few good words almost regardless of outcome, such as: TUBES, FLING, CHAMP, WORDY from [Why I ALWAYS Guess the Same Four Words](https://youtu.be/l92g6Yy8t5g)
 - What other word combinations are good?
+  - Combined
+     1. SOARE
+     1. UNTIL
+     2. GYPPY, HYPPY or PYGMY
+    - Solutions
+      1. AROSE
+      2. UNTIL
+      3. PYGMY
+      4. WHACK
 - Don't lock the know positions right away, use them to evaluate new characters, to make them must-have or illegal.
 - Implement strategy that minimizes number of total guesses?
 - Possibly use larger wordlist when guessing
 - Re-evaluate strategies: